 - Serve with: avocado slices, chopped red onions, cilantro, sour cream and tortilla chips

 - Heat 2 tbsp of olive oil in a large dutch oven to medium.
 Add the onion, corn, jalapeño and cubanelle peppers.
 Cook, stirring often, until the onions are translucent and tender, 5 to 6 minutes.

 - Stir in the garlic, cumin and coriander and the hot sauce and cook until the spices are fragrant, 1 to 2 minutes.

-- Add the shredded chicken, salsa verde, salt and pepper, ½ the beans and the broth.
+- Add the shredded chicken, salsa verde, salt and pepper, ½ the beans (1 can) and the broth.
 Bring to a low boil, reduce the heat to a simmer and let simmer, stirring occasionally, for a few minutes.

 - In a blender or food processor, add remaining half of the drained and rinsed beans, the water, and cilantro.
 Blend until the mixture is creamy.
 Add the paste to the chili and stir and simmer until the soup has thickened slightly, approx 10-15 minutes.

 - Add lime juice to the chili, taste, and adjust for seasoning.
 Serve garnished with avocado, cilantro, hot sauce (optional), and crispy corn chips.